AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/01.outdated-licenses/docs.en.md

 <a name="switch"></a>
 ## I have an outdated (legacy) key.
 What renewal/upgrade options are available for me?

-You can do this on the [renewal page](https://adguard.com/renew.html) or in your [AdGuard account](https://my.adguard.com/main.html):
+You can check this on the [renewal page](https://adguard.com/renew.html) or in your [AdGuard account](https://my.adguard.com/main.html):

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/General/legacy-licenses/2.switch_en.png" style="border: 1px solid #efefef; max-width: 600px; padding: 2px;">

-**Go to “My Licenses” tab and check what actions are available to you for each specific key.**
+>Go to “My Licenses” tab and check what actions are available to you for each specific key.

 Below we will explain with specific examples.

 <a name="1-2-3"></a>